LLM-Augmented Chemical Synthesis and Design Decision Programs: Experiments

 We present the retrosynthesis planning results in Table \ref{tab:planning}.
 The LLM-based approaches show a clear distinction between using LLMs as single-step predictors within a search algorithm and leveraging them to generate complete retrosynthetic routes optimized via tree evolutionary algorithms (\planner).
 When LLMs are integrated into MCTS or Retro*, their solve rates are significantly lower than those of traditional models, particularly on challenging datasets (e.g., Pistachio Hard, where solve rates are near zero).
 This suggests that current LLM-based single-step models struggle to produce high-quality reaction predictions, leading to suboptimal search performance.
 Moreover, increasing the number of model calls does not consistently improve results, especially on the USPTO-190 and Pistachio datasets, highlighting intrinsic limitations in LLMs' single-step reaction prediction capabilities.

 In contrast, \planner performs remarkably well, achieving solve rates comparable to—or even exceeding—some single-step model-guided search.
 Notably, \planner significantly outperforms LLM (MCTS/Retro*), indicating that optimizing full multi-step retrosynthetic routes rather than predicting step-by-step transformations enhances LLM effectiveness.
 While LLMs may not yet rival expert-designed single-step models in reaction prediction precision, they can generate promising retrosynthetic routes by using their long-term planning capabilities.
 These findings suggest that the strength of LLMs can be leveraged by reformulating the problem as generating full retrosynthetic pathways that can be optimized through evolutionary techniques.
 This underscores a potential shift in focus from improving LLMs for single-step retrosynthesis to developing methods that exploit their generative capabilities for full-route planning combined with downstream optimization strategies like EA.
+We justify the cost of using LLMs in \Cref{app:cost} and show the case studies of \planner in \Cref{app:casestudy}.